JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 ### Rationale
 The reasons for the above-mentioned rules are as follows:

-- Mandating major version increments for backward incompatible changes makes it such that whether or not a version contains backward incompatible changes can be deduced from its version number.
-This enables semver to facilitate software interoperability, for example, software consumers can configure package managers to automatically install only backward compatible changes such as bug fixes and optimizations.
+- These rules ensure that whether or not a version is backward compatible can be deduced from its version number.
+This enables semver to facilitate software interoperability, for example, consumers can configure package managers to automatically upgrade dependencies to the latest compatible versions.

-- Mandating patch version increments for versions that contain only backward compatible bug fixes makes it such that whether or not a version contains only backward incompatible bug fixes can be deduced from its version number.
-This facilitates software interoperability in a similar manner to the previous reason.
+- These rules also ensure that whether or not a version contains only backward incompatible bug fixes can be deduced from its version number.
+This facilitates software interoperability as well, for example, consumers can configure package managers to only install backward compatible bug fixes.

 # Coming Full Circle
 At some point in a maintenance phase, the need for a rewrite might arise.
-A rewrite will take the project back to the pre-release phase.
-For example, after a second pre-release phase, the simplified changelog of a piece of software might look like this:
+A rewrite takes the project back to the pre-release phase.
+For example, after a rewrite, the simplified changelog of a piece of software might look like this:

 [!include-code] {